 Licensure is a requirement for all psychologists, but the licensure requirements vary based on field of specialty.
 Each state has different requirements in terms of education and training, but nearly all states require license applicants to have fulfilled their training requirements by completing residency programs or supervised internship experiences.
 According to the BLS, school psychologists must be certified in their area of specialty, and they can obtain such certification from the American Board of Professional Psychology.

-During the 2014-2024 decade, the BLS predicted that the rate of job growth for school psychologists would increase by 20%.
+During the 2018-2028 decade, the BLS predicted that the rate of job growth for school psychologists would increase by 14%.
 Candidates with work experience or training as well as those who possess specialty degrees or doctorate degrees are expected to find employment more quickly.
-In 2015, the median annual salary for school psychologists was $70,580.
+In 2018, the median annual salary for clinical, counseling and school psychologists was $76,990.

 Child and Family Social Worker